bittubunny/Fraud-Detection-in-Banking-System/README.md

-Fraud Dectection in Banking Systems:
+Fraud Detection in Banking System
-1. Data Loading and Exploration: Essential libraries like `pandas`, `numpy`, `matplotlib`, `seaborn`, and others are imported for data manipulation, visualization, and machine learning.
-The credit card dataset (`creditcard.csv`) is loaded into a DataFrame.
-Basic exploratory data analysis (EDA) is performed using functions like `shape`, `head()`, `tail()`, `describe()`, and `info()`, giving insights into the dataset's structure, summary statistics, and data types.
-A histogram is generated for all features to visualize their distributions.

-2. Feature Engineering: The `Time` feature is converted into two new features: `hour` and `second`, which represent the time of the transaction in a more interpretable format.
-Duplicate rows in the dataset are identified and removed to ensure data quality.

-3. Class Distribution Analysis: The distribution of the target variable (`Class`, where 1 indicates fraud and 0 indicates valid transactions) is analyzed.
-A pie chart displays the percentage of fraudulent and valid transactions, emphasizing the class imbalance.

-4. Data Preprocessing: The dataset is split into training and testing sets (80/20 split). `RobustScaler` is used to scale the features, which helps improve model performance, especially with outliers present in financial data.

-5. Feature Selection: The `SelectKBest` method with mutual information is applied to select the top features contributing to the classification task.
-The scores of each feature are printed and visualized using a bar chart.
+Overview
+This project aims to detect fraudulent credit card transactions using various machine learning techniques.
+The dataset used is from the Kaggle Credit Card Fraud Detection dataset, which contains transactions made by credit cards in September 2013.

+Table of Contents
+Data Loading and Initial Exploration
+Data Preprocessing
+Feature Selection
+Train-Test Split
+Model Training and Hyperparameter Optimization
+Model Evaluation
+Handling Imbalanced Data
+Voting Classifier
+Metrics Visualization
+Results Summary
+Model Saving
+Data Loading and Initial Exploration
+Import necessary libraries and load the credit card fraud dataset.
+Perform exploratory data analysis (EDA) including shape, head, tail, summary statistics, and histograms to visualize distributions.
+Data Preprocessing
+Create new features ('hour', 'second') and drop the original 'Time' feature.
+Check for and remove duplicate entries.
+Analyze the distribution of the target variable ('Class').
+Feature Selection
+Utilize SelectKBest with mutual information to select the most important features.
+Visualize the information gain of selected features.
+Train-Test Split
+Split the dataset into training and testing sets.
+Scale features using RobustScaler.
+Model Training and Hyperparameter Optimization Implement Bayesian Optimization for hyperparameter tuning of LightGBM and XGBoost models.
+Print optimized parameters for further use.
+Model Evaluation
+Train and evaluate various classification models (Logistic Regression, LightGBM, XGBoost, CatBoost) using cross-validation.
-6. Model Development and Tuning: Several classifiers, including `LGBMClassifier`, `XGBClassifier`, and `LogisticRegression`, are evaluated.
-Bayesian optimization is employed to fine-tune hyperparameters for `LightGBM` and `XGBoost` models.
-Stratified K-Folds cross-validation is used to assess model performance with metrics like accuracy, precision, recall, F1 score, and ROC AUC.
+Calculate performance metrics: accuracy, precision, recall, F1 score, and ROC AUC.

-7. Handling Class Imbalance: Techniques such as SMOTE (Synthetic Minority Over-sampling Technique) and random under-sampling are used to address class imbalance, ensuring that both valid and fraudulent transactions are adequately represented in the training set.

-8. Voting Classifier: Multiple models are combined using a soft voting classifier to enhance performance.
-Various combinations of classifiers are evaluated.

-9. Performance Metrics Visualization: Key performance metrics (accuracy, precision, recall, F1 score, MCC, ROC AUC) are calculated and visualized in bar charts for easy comparison of different models.
-The ROC curves for each model are plotted to illustrate their true positive rates against false positive rates, providing insight into their discriminative abilities.

-10. Final Model Training and Saving: The best-performing model (in this case, `LGBMClassifier`) is trained on the resampled dataset.
-The trained model is saved using `pickle`, allowing for future use without needing to retrain.
+Handling Imbalanced Data
+Apply SMOTE and Random Under Sampling techniques to address class imbalance.
+Evaluate model performance after applying these techniques.
+Voting Classifier
+Combine different classifiers into a voting classifier for improved performance.
+Evaluate results of the voting classifier models.
+Metrics Visualization

-11. Output Summary: A summary table of performance metrics for all evaluated models is generated using `PrettyTable`, allowing for easy comparison and interpretation of results.
+Visualize performance metrics using bar plots and ROC curves for a comprehensive comparison of models.

-Conclusion: The code encapsulates a robust end-to-end machine learning pipeline for credit card fraud detection, incorporating data preprocessing, feature engineering, model training, hyperparameter tuning, and performance evaluation.
-This thorough approach ensures that the resulting model is well-optimized for accurately identifying fraudulent transactions while addressing common challenges such as class imbalance.
+Results Summary
+Create a summary table of various algorithms and their performance metrics, and print it for review.
+Model Saving
+Save the final trained LightGBM model using pickle for future predictions.
+Requirements
+Python 3.x
+Libraries: pandas, numpy, matplotlib, seaborn, scikit-learn, lightgbm, xgboost, catboost, imbalanced-learn, bayesian-optimization
+How to Run
+Clone the repository.
+Install the required libraries.
+Run the Jupyter Notebook or Python script provided to execute the analysis.